 The Academy is, first and foremost, an academic institution.
-If a student is not scheduled to be in class, the chances are excellent that they have some research or homework to do.
-Adult supervision of activities during unscheduled time will be minimal; this is possible only because our students are trusted to follow the Honor Code and behave appropriately without someone looking over their shoulders all the time.
+If a student is not scheduled to be in class, the chances are excellent that they have some schoolwork to do.
+Adult supervision of activities during unscheduled time is minimal; this is possible only because our students are trusted to follow the Honor Code and behave appropriately without someone looking over their shoulders all the time.
 In general, students are expected to behave in ways that do not endanger themselves or others or otherwise disturb the work going on around them.
-During unassigned periods students typically may use the Common Room, the library, Euterpe (the silent study room), Einstein (the Mac lab) in Grinnell Hall (if there isn't a class in progress), Orpheus (the recording studio), the darkrooms (if they are Analog Photography students), an empty classroom, or outside spaces.
+During unassigned periods students typically may use the Common Room, the library\, Euterpe (the silent study room), art and music spaces in Grinnell at the discretion of any teachers using Einstein, and or outside spaces\\.
 Please note that the hallways are not included on this list.
 Labs, certain studios, and offices require special permission or supervision for use and students should not be in locked rooms at any time.
 Additionally, please note that some of the aforementioned accessible spaces may be either used as classrooms or otherwise off limits during unique circumstances.
 Students experiencing Academic Performance Concerns may have free periods restricted (see p.12).